 Types of Robbery Crimes

-There are many different ways that a person can get charged with a robbery.
+There are several ways a person can be charged with robbery.
 There are strong-arm robberies where someone runs up and snatches somebody's purse or jewelry.

 I had one case where the client met an individual at a Starbucks to buy an expensive Rolex watch, snatched the watch away from the person, and ran out of the Starbucks.
 That was characterized as a robbery.

 It's a high-dollar item, but no force or fear was used.
 The defendant was young, so we could characterize that as a unique situation versus the usual strong-arm robbery where someone is grabbing something from somebody or threatening to kill somebody, for example.
-That's the fear element to take their property away.
+That's the fear element of taking their property away.

-So, the prosecutors are often starting with a 12-year prison offer at 85%.
+So, prosecutors often start with a 12-year prison offer at 85%.
 If they're offering you anything less than that, they think they're giving you a gift.
-So, that gives you a feel for what happens with these robbery cases.
+That gives you a sense of what happens in these robbery cases.

 Then you get the conviction, and now you've got a robbery on your record that you can't get off.
 It's challenging to gain employment, and if you were to pick up any new felonies, the robbery would put you in a position where your sentence could be doubled from what it usually would be under the Three Strikes Law.